testcontainers/testcontainers-rs/RELEASING.md

 For example, removing or renaming a previously public field is a breaking change.

 Changes to the used Docker image a bit trickier.
-It very much depends on the what changed in the underlying Docker image.
+It very much depends on what changed in the underlying Docker image.
 If there are backwards-incompatible changes in the network API (whatever the service inside the container speaks over the exposed ports), you should appropriately reflect this in the versioning.

 Let's take the `coblox/bitcoincore` image as an example.